 Types of Greyhound Bets

 The types of bets in Greyhound Racing are practically identical with the types of bets in horse racing, but because not every punter is familiar with them, we’ll start by explaining the most common bet types in horse racing at a glance:

 - Win Bet – This is the simplest of all types of greyhound bets: you are backing the dog that you believe has the most chances of winning the race.
 The bet is going to win only of the dog you picked ends up victorious.

-- Each Way – This is actually a combined bet: half of your stake goes on the dog to win and the other half goes on your greyhound to place, meaning that he should finish in the top 3 – although this can vary according to the number of participants, bookies preferences and so on.
+- Each Way – This is a combined bet: half of your stake goes on the dog to win, and the other half goes on your greyhound to place, meaning that he should finish in the top 3 – although this can vary according to the number of participants, bookies preferences and so on.
 Usually, the odds for the place bet should be roughly ¼ of the dog’s odds for the win.
-This type of bet is often used on underdogs, as it can bring a profit even if the greyhound just places.
+This type of bet is often used on underdogs, as it can bring a profit even if the greyhound places.

 - Straight Forecast / Exacta – This bet implies picking the top two greyhounds in the exact finishing order.
 It is a risky bet that usually comes at long odds.

 - Reverse Forecast – This type of bet allows you to pick the top two dogs in either order.
-In fact, this involves a couple of Straight Forecast bets: half stake on each of the two possible outcomes.
+This involves a couple of Straight Forecast bets: half stake on each of the two possible outcomes.

 - Tricast / Trifecta – This bet works just like the Straight Forecast with the only difference being that you have to predict the finishing order of the first 3 competitors.

-- Combination Tricast – It is basically a type of bet that allows you to pick the dogs you reckon will finish on the podium without specifying the order.
+- Combination Tricast – It is a type of bet that allows you to pick the dogs you reckon will finish on the podium without specifying the order.